BernhardHumm/AAI/manuscript/04_AI Application_Architecture.md

 ## Hybrid AI

 In Chapter 1, I introduced the main families of AI approaches: machine learning (non-symbolic AI) and knowledge-based AI (symbolic AI).
 Hybrid approaches combine both.
 I expect hybrid AI as an important future direction of AI research and practice for solving most complex tasks.
+See also our book (Hinkelmann et al. 2025)

 Before we delve into hybrid approaches, I would first like to examine the characteristics of the two main families of AI methods.